 Jenks Leadership Program for Undergraduates

-The current group of Jenks leaders with Winston Center benefactor Bob Winston.
+The Class of 2015 Jenks leaders with Winston Center benefactor Bob Winston.

 The Jenks Leadership Program (JLP) is the signature student leadership program of the Winston Center for Leadership and Ethics and the Boston College community.
 JLP, named for Weston “Sandy” Jenks ’47, identifies and prepares undergraduate men and women to take up leadership roles in the service of others and the common good.
 Strongly influenced by Robert Greenleaf’s work on Servant Leadership, JLP provides a solid foundation to enable its graduates to become responsible leaders in a global society.
 This complements Sandy Jenks’s original vision and fits the motto he developed, “Learning for Leadership, Leadership for Service.”